 Even though the person has worked for your company before, they’re still technically a new hire if you hire them back.
 But they may not see it that way—they may feel like they can simply jump back in and pick up where they left off, entitled to special privileges.
 They may also become combative with other new employees and try to intimidate them into doing things “the old way” even if that’s not how your company operates today.

-If you decide to rehire a former employee, make sure you go through your regular hiring process.
+When hiring a former employee, make sure you go through your regular new hire process.
 It’s a good idea to include colleagues in the process and have a blunt conversation with the former employee to set clear expectations.
-Some former employees can be a great fit for a role you need to fill.
-Others may not.
+Some former employees can be a great fit for a role you need to fill—others may not.
 Ultimately, it depends on many factors unique to your small business.
-Remember to be honest with yourself and make sure the decision you make for your company and employees is the right one.
+Remember to be honest with yourself and make sure the decision you make reflects your company culture and employees.